Battlefield Transfers in Coalitional Blotto Games: Introduction

 \section{Introduction}

-In adversarial resource allocation settings with multiple competitors, individual agents often seek to form partnerships to obtain some degree of mutual benefit.
-Sometimes, these alliances are formed through an agreement where players offer resources to one another; in military conflicts, for example, countries provide aid to alliance members to defend against a common enemy \cite{fleck2010changing}.
-However, in other situations, alliances may decide upon some kind of non-compete clause instead; fisheries, for example, establish agreements to decide when and where they can fish, and they ally to defend these zones from poachers \cite{de2017deterring}, \cite{chavez2021endogenous}.
+In adversarial resource allocation settings with multiple competitors, agents often seek to form partnerships to obtain some degree of mutual benefit.
+Sometimes, these alliances are formed through an agreement where agents offer resources to one another.
+In elections, for example, political parties may exchange financial assets in order to siphon votes from a shared opponent \cite{howard2018ira}.
+However, in other situations, alliances decide upon some kind of non-compete clause instead.
+Certain fisheries, for example, establish agreements to decide when and where they can fish, then ally to defend these zones from poachers \cite{de2017deterring, chavez2021endogenous}.
 Depending on the scenario, one method of alliance formation may be more suitable than another.
 When considering their odds of success against other opponents, the agents' chosen method of alliance formation is pivotal.

-In this work, we study the potential for collaborative relationships in the context of a well-studied model of strategic resource allocation in adversarial environments termed Colonel Blotto (or General Lotto) games.
-In these games, two competitors allocate their scarce budgets across a number of valued battlefields, as shown on the right in Figure \ref{fig:fig1}.
-At each battlefield, the player having allocated a greater amount of budget wins the associated battlefield value; accordingly, players distribute their budgets with the aim of maximizing their accrued battlefield values.
-Indeed, the framework of the game is general and has been studied in contexts ranging from political campaigns \cite{behnezhad2018battlefields}, \cite{thomas2018n} to cybersecurity \cite{ferdowsi2017colonel}, \cite{gupta2014three}.
+Questions regarding alliances are commonly studied using game theoretic frameworks \cite{bench2009altruism, rahwan2007algorithms}, often with a particular focus on the problem of coalition formation \cite{mahdiraji2021overlapping, jacyno2007understanding} and its applications in fields ranging from defense to computing \cite{yong2003methods, pechoucek2008defence, vorobeychik2015securing}.
+In this work, we study the potential for collaborative relationships in the context of Colonel Blotto (or General Lotto) games, which offer a well-studied model of strategic resource allocation in adversarial environments.
+In these games, two competitors allocate their scarce resource budgets across a number of valued battlefields, as shown in the left portion of Figure \ref{fig:coalitional_basic}.
+On any given battlefield, the agent that has allocated a greater amount of resources wins the associated battlefield value; accordingly, agents distribute their resources across battlefields with the aim of maximizing their accrued value.
+The framework of the game is general and has been utilized to model strategic behavior in competitive resource allocation settings like political campaigns \cite{behnezhad2018battlefields, thomas2018n} and cybersecurity threats \cite{ferdowsi2017colonel, gupta2014three}.